-- General. - A. Tear downs and additions shall be harmonious and compatible with the existing residential dwellings. - B. The following items are required with the submittal for all additions and/or new construction: - (1.)
+- A. Tear downs and additions shall adhere to the development standards of the City of Chesterfield Zoning Ordinance as well as any other element of the City Code that shall be deemed applicable. - B. The following items are required with the submittal for all tear downs and new construction and/or additions: - (1.)
 An Application for Municipal Zoning Authorization. - (2.)
 Photos of the adjacent residential properties when Planning Commission review is required. - (3.)
 Architectural elevations and building materials addressing City of Chesterfield Architectural Review Board Design Guidelines when Planning Commission review is required. - (4.)
 Documentation that all adjacent property owners and subdivision trustees were notified of the proposed new construction. - (5.)
 Five (5) copies of a Plot Plan/Site Plan, drawn to scale and including the following information: - (a.)
 All specific information required by the ordinance authorizing the development; - (b.)
 Location and size, including height of the residential dwelling and all other structures located on the property; - (c.)
 Proposed driveway; - (d.)
 All existing and proposed easements/rights-of-way on the site; and - (e.)
 Specific structure setbacks in accordance with the structure setbacks established in the governing zoning district. - 2.
 Minimum Yard Requirements. - A. The minimum yard requirements shall be those established for the district in which the dwelling is located.
 Exceptions may be established by existing non-conforming properties by variance granted through the City of Chesterfield Board of Adjustment.